 The information on this site is subject to a disclaimer and copyright notice.

-The Erasmus+ Project Results Platform is the electronic platform for the dissemination and exploitation of results of projects funded by the Education and Culture Directorate-General (DG EAC).
-The new Dissemination and exploitation platform offers a comprehensive overview of all projects funded under the new Erasmus+ and Creative Europe programmes as well as of some projects funded under the previous programmes (Life Long Learning, Youth in Action, Culture…).
+Erasmus +, European Solidarity Corps and Creative Europe Project Results Platform (E+/ESC/CE PRP) are the electronic platforms for the dissemination and exploitation of results of projects funded by the Directorate-General for Education, Youth, Sport and Culture (DG EAC) of the European Commission.
+The dissemination and exploitation platform offers a comprehensive overview of all projects funded under the Erasmus+, European Solidarity Corps and Creative Europe programmes as well as of some projects funded under the previous programmes (Life Long Learning, Youth in Action, Culture…).

 The relevant legal bases are:

 - Regulation (EU) 2021/817 of the European Parliament and of the Council of 20 May 2021 establishing Erasmus+: the Union Programme for education and training, youth and sport and repealing Regulation (EU) No 1288/2013

 - Regulation (EU) 2021/818 of the European Parliament and of the Council of 20 May 2021 establishing the Creative Europe Programme (2021 to 2027) and repealing Regulation (EU) No 1295/2013